Arroyo not-so Seco (Highwater)

 4.1

-You might want to run the rapid (right side) under Arroyo Seco road bridge and take out on a rocky beach to the left below.
+You might want to run the rapid (right side) under the Arroyo Seco road bridge and take out just below.

 To reach take-out: From the south on US 101 at Greenfield (north of King City) take G16 west 5.7 miles to Arroyo Seco bridge, take-out for lower 9.5 mile Schwind run.
 From the north on US 101 at Soledad, just after crossing the Salinas River, take G17 southwest 9.3 miles.
 G16 and G17 intersect on the south bank near Schwind's take-out bridge.
 Continue west for approximately 7 miles.
 Where G16 bears right uphill to Carmel, stay left on Arroyo Seco Road.
 Miller's Lodge, recommended take-out for the upper 5 mile Schwind run, is a short distance ahead.
-Continue 4 more miles uphill to the USFS camp and picnic grounds at Arroyo Center.
-There may be an entrance fee.
+Continue 4 more miles uphill to the USFS camp and picnic grounds at Arroyo Center (fee area).

 To reach put-in: Drive your vehicle as far uphill as possible past the west campground, to a locked gate.
 At the end of the day, walk uphill to retrieve your vehicle.